Ranlot/ab-testing/README.md

 ## Finite size effect & statistical significance

 Thanks to the calculations presented in the [additional material](doc/ab-significance.pdf) , we are now in a position to predict what is the probability of observing a significant p-value for given values of `p* ; p0 ; N`.
-As one can see in the plot below, the numerical results (points) are in very good agreeement with the theoretical predicions (continuous lines).
+As one can see in the plot below, the numerical results (points) are in very good agreeement with the theoretical predicions (continuous lines corresponding to Equation 6 in the additional material).

 <p align="center">
 <img src="convergencePlot_0.1.png" width="430"/>